 In 2020, The MOAA Foundation disbursed three types of grants to support veteran housing, food assistance, employment, family support, (including behavioral health), and more.
 Check out the map below (Not loading?
 Click here) for where these grants have made a difference:

-Grants include Community Outreach Grants (shown in blue), COVID-19 Chapter Grants (red/maroon), and Emergency Financial Relief Grants (yellow), which are disbursed to MOAA councils and chapters across the country.
-Emergency Financial Relief Grants are awarded to currently serving, veterans with honorable discharges or caregivers of the same, and surviving spouses who prove negative financial impact from the COVID-19 crisis.
+Grants include Community Outreach Grants (shown in blue) and COVID-19 Chapter Grants (red/maroon), which are disbursed to MOAA councils and chapters across the country.
+Emergency Financial Relief Grants (yellow) are awarded to currently serving, veterans with honorable discharges or caregivers of the same, and surviving spouses who prove negative financial impact from the COVID-19 crisis.

 These efforts are made possible by the overwhelming generosity of MOAA members and corporations nationwide.

 Stay up to date on the latest government guidance and news reports regarding COVID-19.